 3. Bundle services

 You pay for phone service, cell phone service, Internet service, fax service and more.
 Many service providers will bundle together these services at a significant discount.
 Are you paying more than you should for communications?
-Take a look at your options and see if anyone’s running an inexpensive starter package that will help you save on month-to-month communication costs.
+Take a look at your options and see if anyone’s running an inexpensive starter package that will you save on month-to-month communication costs.